DeepBlueRobotics/training/docs/section-7/pathweaver.md

 One advantage of a characterized drivetrain is that it more effectively drives the robot to a precise location.
 This makes autonomous pathing a more viable option.
 All we need to do is tell the robot a specific path to follow and the robot will drive the path pretty accurately.

 But how do we specify these paths?
 We use the `Trajectory` class along with WPILib's Pathweaver tool.
+For a more detailed description of how to use this class, check out WPIlib's [documentation](https://docs.wpilib.org/en/stable/docs/software/examples-tutorials/trajectory-tutorial/index.html).

 Let's write some autonomous code!

 ## Trajectories
-The `Trajectory` class computes the optimal path the robot should follow given a list of states.
-Each state contains information such as the time elapsed, velocity, acceleration, pose, and the curvature of the path.
-Luckily for us, another class exists that helps create a trajectory given a list of points.
-This class is known as the `TrajectoryGenerator` and there are many ways to generate a trajectory using it.
-For our purposes, we will be using the `generateTrajectory()` method using a list of waypoints and a `TrajectoryConfig` object.
+The [`Trajectory`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/Trajectory.html) class creates a smooth path through a list of states.
+Each state contains information such as the position on the field, time elapsed, velocity, acceleration, pose, and the curvature of the path.
+Once you have built your paths using Pathweaver, you can use the [`fromPathweaverJson()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryUtil.html#fromPathweaverJson(java.nio.file.Path)) method from [`TrajectoryUtil`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryUtil.html) to create a Trajectory from the built path.
+This will be the primary way in which we create our `Trajectory` objects.

+If you want to create a trajectory given a list of points, you can use the [`TrajectoryGenerator`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryGenerator.html) class.
+There are many ways to generate a trajectory using this option, but I will only highlight the [`generateTrajectory()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryGenerator.html#generateTrajectory(java.util.List,edu.wpi.first.wpilibj.trajectory.TrajectoryConfig)) method which uses a list of waypoints and a [`TrajectoryConfig`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryConfig.html) object.
 For the `TrajectoryConfig`, there are several constraints we can add.
-For now, lets set the maximum speed, maximum acceleration, kinematics, voltage constraint, and whether or not the paths are inverted.
+As an example, lets set the maximum speed, maximum acceleration, kinematics, voltage constraint, and whether or not the paths are inverted.

 ```
 TrajectoryConfig config = new TrajectoryConfig(maxSpeed, maxAcceleration);